AllianceBioversityCIAT/one-cgiar-microservices/readme.md

 ```
 ### Usage

 Once all the containers are deployed, access Grafana at http://localhost:3000.
-Configure Loki as a data source and start querying the logs from your containers.
+Configure Loki as a data source and start querying the logs from your containers..